Grandparents of dead Kansas girl raised concerns to agency

 KANSAS CITY, Kan.
-(AP) - The grandparents of a 3-year-old Kansas girl who was killed said they raised concerns about her safety with child protective services before her death.
+(AP) - The grandparents of a 3-year-old Kansas girl who was killed said they raised concerns about her safety with child protective services before her death in the latest tragedy involving the state agency responsible for overseeing young children.

-Elisabeth and Howard Jansen II spoke out Sunday after their 29-year-old son Howard Jansen III and his 33-year-old girlfriend Jacqulyn Kirkpatrick were charged in the death of Olivia Ann Jansen, The Kansas City Star reported.
+Elisabeth and Howard Jansen II spoke out on Sunday after their 29-year-old son Howard Jansen III and his 33-year-old girlfriend Jacqulyn Kirkpatrick were charged in the death of Olivia Ann Jansen, The Kansas City Star reported.

 “She’s gone because of him, and her, and the system that wouldn’t help us,” the girl’s grandfather said.